tdhaxton/5143-OpSys/Assignments/A01/README.md

 2. Read a command line from stdin.
 3. Tokenize (lexically analyze) the command a create an array of command parts (tokens).
 4. Parse the token array to identify the command and its arguments.
-5. Execute the command:
-    - If necessary, create a child process via `fork()`.
-    - The child process receives an additional input (arguments) and executes the appropriate command.

 ## Requirements